Aleksei Pogorelov: Biography

-The desire to complete university education and specialize in geometry professionally led A.V.
-Pogorelov to Moscow State University.
+The desire to complete university education and specialize in geometry professionally led Pogorelov to Moscow State University.
 By recommendation of I.G.
 Petrovsky (Dean of the Mechanics and Mathematics Department) and a well-known geometer V.F.
-Kagan, Aleksei Vasil'evich met A.D.
+Kagan, Pogorelov met A.D.
 Aleksandrov – the founder of the theory of non-smooth convex surfaces.
 There were many new questions concerning this theory.
-Aleksandr Danilovich proposed to give an answer to one of them to A.V.
-Pogorelov.
-In a year the problem was solved and A.V.
-Pogorelov was enrolled to the graduate school of the Mechanics and Mathematics Department of Moscow State University.
-Nikolai Efimov became his scientific advisor on topics of Aleksandrov theory.
+Aleksandrov proposed to give an answer to one of them to Pogorelov.
+In a year the problem was solved and Pogorelov was enrolled to the graduate school of the Mechanics and Mathematics Department of Moscow State University.
+Nikolai Yefimov became his scientific advisor on topics of Aleksandrov theory.
 After defending his Ph.D. thesis in 1947, he was demobilized and moved to Kharkiv, where he started to work at the Institute of Mathematics of Kharkov State University and the Geometry Department of the university.
 In 1948 he defended his doctoral thesis.
 In 1951 he became the Corresponding Member of the Academy of Sciences of Ukraine, in 1960 he became the Corresponding member of the USSR Academy of Sciences (Division of Physical and Mathematical Sciences).
 In 1961 he became an Academician of the Academy of Sciences of Ukraine.
 In 1976, he became an Academician of the USSR Academy of Sciences (Mathematics Division).
 From 1950 to 1960 he was the Head of the Geometry Department at Kharkiv State University.
 From 1960 to 2000 he was the Head of the Geometry Division at the Verkin Institute for Low Temperature Physics and Engineering of the National Academy of Sciences of Ukraine.

 Since 2000 he lived in Moscow and worked at the Steklov Institute of Mathematics.

 He died on December 17, 2002, and was buried in Moscow at the Nikolo-Arkhangelsk cemetery.